vincentntang/vincentntang.com/content/posts/20211121-applying-to-jobs-is-like-dating/index.md

 I referred him to my company with high confidence and he now makes 6 figures.
 This role required 3-5 years of experience.

 **Sometimes you also have to play your cards right, some companies need to hire urgently and will pick someone with less experience but lots of potential.**
+## Additional Notes

+- Create a good dating portfolio with pictures is similar to creating a good digital footprint for a prospective employer.
+Resumes, blog posts, side projects, etc are some examples
+- This post assumes dating apps are guys seeking girls and vice versa, which is not always the case.
+I've ommitted this to simplify the analogy
+- It still takes some luck to get a role, but you greatly increase the odds by making yourself attractive and marketing yourself
+- The more attractive a company is, the more attractive you need to be as a job-seeker to get hired there
+- The less attractive a company is, the less requirements to get your foot in the door